apache/cloudstack-documentation/source/adminguide/storage.rst

 vSphere**, and **KVM**)

-Users can set up a recurring snapshot policy to automatically create multiple snapshots of a disk at regular intervals.
+Users can set up a recurring snapshot policy to automatically create a snapshot of a disk at regular intervals.
 Snapshots can be created on an hourly, daily, weekly, or monthly interval.
 One snapshot policy can be set up per disk volume.
 For example, a user can set up a daily snapshot at 02:30.